 USEPA has more information on specific DBP contaminants.
 Vermont Department of Health has more information on health effects of DBPs and disinfection using monochloramine.

 Under the Stage 2 DBP Rule, DBP level compliance is assessed based on the Locational Running Annual Average (LRAA) of each DBP group at each location where it is sampled compared to the MCL.
 The LRAA is the average concentration over the last four calendar quarters at a specific sample site.
-A LRAA over the MCL constitutes a violation.
+A LRAA over the MCL constitutes a violation and requires public notice.
 Systems with low DPB results may be eligible for reduced DBP monitoring (lower frequency and/or number of sampling sites).
-A high DBP result may trigger increased monitoring (higher frequency and/or number of sampling sites), such as returning a system from reduced monitoring back to quarterly monitoring where the LRAA can be assessed.
+A high DBP result may trigger increased monitoring (higher frequency and/or number of sampling sites), such as returning a system from reduced monitoring back to standard monitoring, or increased to quarterly monitoring where the LRAA can be assessed.
 The Division will contact a water system if its monitoring schedule changes.

 USEPA has details on DBP regulation under the Stage 2 DBP Rule.